NxTCrew/NxTBase/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-NxT is a entire ecosystem of extensions for Minecraft network.
+NxT is a entire ecosystem of extensions for Minecraft networks.
 This is the base plugin of the ecosystem, which can load extensions and provide a base for them.
 You, as a User, can simple choose from a variety of extensions and install them to your server.
 You can also create your own extensions and share them with the community.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>